9 Introducing Neural Networks

 Now let’s move past linear regression to what neural networks are really for: nonlinear features.
 We’re still keeping things simple: we’re going to learn a feature map of the form

-where \(u_i\) is a learned weight corresponding to feature \(i\) and \(\sigma\) is a fixed nonlinear function called an activation function.
-A common choice for \(f\) is the rectified linear unit (ReLU), defined as
+where \(w_i\) is the learned weight (and \(b_i\) the learned bias) corresponding to feature \(i\) and \(\sigma\) is a fixed nonlinear function called an activation function.
+A common choice for \(\sigma\) is the rectified linear unit (ReLU), defined as

 There are lots of reasonable choices of activation function: the primary requirement is simply that the function be nonlinear in some way.